 Track The Inbound Click And User Journey With Behavioral Analytics

 Tracking the inbound click rate and user journey is crucial for increasing your average email conversion rate.
-An essential resource for you in this process would be to use behavioral analytics.
+An essential resource for you in this process would be to use of behavioral analytics.

 It’s a form of analytics that tracks these behavioral patterns of consumers relevant to your content, product, or services.